Newcastle vs Southampton score: Magpies and Saints share spoils

 After that goal Newcastle sat back once again and invited Southampton on to them, and eventually that paid off.

-Saint-Maximin then looked to have won it as he sent St James’ Park wild, but Ward-Prowse scored a penalty kick deep into stoppage time after Armstrong was fouled to snatch a point for the Saints.
+Saint-Maximin then looked to have won it as he sent St James’ Park wild in the 90th minute, but Ward-Prowse scored a penalty kick deep into stoppage time after Armstrong was fouled to snatch a deserved point for the Saints.